8ff/udarp/README.md

 ```

 ### RigCtl (Hamlib) https://github.com/Hamlib/Hamlib
  Hamlibs' rigctld is used to control the radios PTT and frequency, and the binaries for it can be found in pkg/txControl/bin, which are embedded into the binary at compile time.
-UDARP automatically determines the OS and architecture and uses the correct binary to start rigctld.
+UDARP automatically de[...]

 ## In progress:
 - [ ] Real life stress testing